FitnessKit/BluetoothMessageProtocol/README.md

 ### Services

 The Service class helps to describe a BLE Service.
-There is no assumption to which Characteristics the service contains.
+There is no assumption to which Characteristics the Service contains.

 Example Using CoreBluetooth: